Gchism94/Gchism94/content/about/main/index.md

 number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
   I am a recovering academic researcher.
-My dissertation, under the guidance of Dr. Anna Dornhaus, focused on how the shapes of ant nests affect how they behave, and addressed links between animal and human architectures.
+My Ph.D. dissertation work, under the guidance of Dr. Anna Dornhaus, focused on how the shapes of ant nests affect how they behave, and addressed links between animal and human architectures.

   I am actively involved in R programming consultation and workshops, statistical training, and collaborative, reproducible research.